-Jones Pass is a high mountain pass at an elevation of 3.796m (12,454ft) above the sea level, located in the Rocky Mountains of Colorado, USA.
+Jones Pass is a high mountain pass at an elevation of 3.796m (12,454ft) above the sea level, located in Clear Creek County, in the U.S. state of Colorado.
 The road over the pass has a relatively good road surface given the high altitude at pass.
 It's one of the highest mountain roads of Colorado.

 Pic: Nate Jensen